E-commerce

 Multi-store

-Distinct brands or subsidiaries with partial catalogs: the separation feature must be planned from the data architecture stage.
+Distinct brands or subsidiaries with partial catalogs: the separation functionality must be considered from the data architecture stage.

 Platforms, headless, and personalization scope

-SaaS solutions deliver a broad functional foundation and continuous updates.
-The headless approach decouples front and back ends for tailored experiences, at the cost of higher integration complexity.
+SaaS solutions provide a broad functional foundation and continuous updates.
+The headless approach decouples front end and back end for bespoke experiences at the cost of greater integration complexity.

 Shopify and apps